-The Company, at the Strategic Shareholding Review Committee which is held once every half-year, on the basis of the Basic Holding Policy, by carrying out assessments of the purpose of the holding of strategic shareholdings and activities such as quantitative and qualitative analysis of the returns in relation to required capital, examines factor such as the benefits and risks accompanying holdings.
+The Company holds the Investment Securities Committee twice a year.
+Based on the "Basic Policy for Strategic Shareholdings" above, the Committee reviews the appropriateness of holdings and conducts a quantitative analysis on the return on required capital and assesses other qualitative factors such as the benefits and risk accompanying holdings.
+In addition, the Board of Directors, concerning individual strategic shareholdings, will examine the content considered at the

-In addition, the Board of Directors, concerning individual strategic shareholdings, will examine the content considered at the Strategic Shareholding Consideration Committee.
+Investment Securities Committee.